Skip to content

 })

-Elysia use a specific event interceptor for each point in the request pipeline
+Elysia uses a specific event interceptor for each point in the request pipeline

-While Hono has a next function to call the next middleware, Elysia does not has one.
+While Hono has a next function to call the next middleware, Elysia does not have one.

 Sounds type safety

-Elysia is designed to be sounds type safety.
+Elysia is designed to provide sound type safety.

-For example, you can customize context in a type safe manner using derive and resolve while Hono doesn't not.
+For example, you can customize context in a type-safe manner using derive and resolve while Hono doesn't.

 ts